 The Medical Identity Crisis: Why You’re Getting Billed for a Hospital Visit You Never Had

 While those are possibilities, as a Data Integrity expert, I see a different culprit behind the curtain: The "Overlay" Record.
-In the world of Health Informatics, an overlay happens when two different patients’ data get accidentally merged into one file.
-It’s essentially a digital identity crisis and it’s more common than you think.
+In the world of Health Informatics, an overlay occurs when two different patients’ data get accidentally merged into one file.
+It’s essentially a digital identity crisis, and it’s more common than you think.

 What Actually Went Wrong?